panoply/syncify/readme.md

 # Contributing

 This project uses [pnpm](https://pnpm.js.org/en/cli/install).
 Fork the project, run `pnpm i` and you're good to go.
-If you're using Yarn like the rest of the plebs or then you will still need to install pnpm.
+If you're using Yarn like the rest of the plebs or npm then you will still need to install pnpm.

 # Author